petertron/workspacer/README.md

-#Workspacer version 0.1.1 for Symphony CMS version 2.5+
+#Workspacer version 0.2.0 for Symphony CMS version 2.5+

 Workspacer allows files in the Workspace folder to be managed and edited.
-It also restores the ability, pre Symphony 2.4, to access Page XSL templates from `Blueprints->Pages`.
+It also restores the ability, pre Symphony 2.4, to edit Page XSL templates from `Blueprints->Pages`.

 ##Installation